Skip to main content

 ZK Proof Generation

-ZK proofs allow validators to verify batch validity without seeing the actual transaction content.
+ZK proofs let validators verify batch validity without seeing the actual transaction content.

 Consensus Integration